xovox/es-theme-RetroCRT-240p/README.md

 This is a theme I've designed for [RetroCRT](https://github.com/xovox/RetroCRT), my customized toolset to run [RetroPie](https://retropie.org.uk) on CRT TVs & arcade cabinets.

+* Installation
+  * This is installable via RetroPie-Setup

 * Supports
   * Basic View with MASSIVE TEXT
   * Detailed View